AlfredT15/CSC436/README.md

 -- union, ex. stockholder stocks at 2019 union stockholder stocks at 2020 (or something like that)
 -- can use avg, count
 -- not sure if we are using views since stockholders want to see all the data probably
--- we can add a check constrant like for example currency has to be